matheusRodrigues73/mysic/README.md

 # mysic
-Music Player with classical musics playlist
+Music Player with no copyright musics playlist